 Earth Day at the Eagle Heights Community Center, April 21.
 The Friends contribution to the Earth Day celebration organized by Jeff Hinz of University Housing included opportunities for children to make a pledge to help the Earth, to touch and examine natural materials, and to learn about the complexities of the forest food chain with the "Into the Forest" Game.
 Sue Denholm and Doris Dubielzig of the Friends provided ideas and materials, Gisela Kutzbach and Preserve outreach coordinator Bryn Scriver assisted.

-Nelson Institute Earth Day Conference, Tuesday, April 18, at Monona Terrace.
-This year, Doris Dubielzig and Gisela Kutzbach increased awareness and interest in the Preserve and the activities of the Friends.
+Nelson Institute Earth Day Conference, Tuesday, April , at Monona Terrace.
+Gisela Kutzbach organized the exhibit this year, and Bryn Scriver of the Preserve staff, with Adam Gundlach, also participated and engaged with visitors.
+Steve Sentoff and Doris Dubielzig also volunteered and helped increased awareness and interest in the Preserve and the activities of the Friends.

 Earth Day at the UW Hospital, Week.
 The Friends exhibit for the Preserve during Earth Day week, joining the Green Step Challenge exhibits of the hospital's Sustainability Group led by Shannon Bunsen.
 The Friends coordinate a display with Preserve staff, featuring a slideshow of Preserve highlights and providing information on field trip and volunteer opportunities for the hundreds of employees and visitors passing by on their way to the cafeteria during lunch break.
 Bryn Scriver and Gisela Kutzbach coordinate with Shannon Bunsen.